NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Modules allow providing *options* that declare which values can be set and used elsewhere.

-For your new module to become useful, you will need to add some *options*, which define these named-values.

 Options are declared by defining an attribute under the top-level  `options` attribute, using `lib.mkOption`.